PenguinCabinet/ASCII_art_compiler/README.md

 ![img1](https://github.com/pengincoalition/ASCII_art_compiler/raw/master/explain/img1/output.png)

 # Features
-* This can output a png file, the pdf file or the html file by the ASCII art file.
+* This can output the png file, the pdf file or the html file by your ASCII art file.
+* This can show you the output of your ASCII art after compiling in your browser in real time.
 * This is the cli tool.
 * This is the single binary.